2026 VENUE REQUIREMENTS

 Tavern Team will obtain the liquor license, build the dedicated staff, optimize the bar area, and keep you compliant while holding the liquor liability insurance, coordinating with clients on beverages, and ensuring your reputation stays up to par.

-Tavern Team Venue Consulting
+Tavern Team Consult

 Hire Tavern Team to come in and get you up and running on your own.
 What does this entail?